25nlambert/BOREALIS_Cam/README.md

 Open a terminal instance using the black box at the top left of your screen and type in the following command:

-sudo curl -SL https://shorturl.at/jtyIM | bash
+bash <(sudo curl -SL https://shorturl.at/jtyIM)

-This will automatically download and configure LibCamera for the Arducam 12MP MINI IMX477 Synchronized Stereo Camera Bundle Kit for Raspberry Pi.
+This will automatically configure LibCamera for the Arducam 12MP MINI IMX477 Synchronized Stereo Camera Bundle Kit for Raspberry Pi.

 Next, it will configure the static IP address of the eth0 network interface.